 Create Facebook Apps and Publish them using Heroku

-What this guide will do?
+What will this guide do?

-Despite Heroku’s pretty front end, the process of actually deploying an app with them is horrifically over complicated, so to make life easy this idiots guide to Heroku and Facebook Apps is going to break it all down and provide step by step instructions for both Windows and OSX.
+Despite Heroku’s pretty front end, the process of actually deploying an app with them is horrifically over complicated, so to make life easy, this idiots guide to Heroku and Facebook Apps is going to break it all down and provide step by step instructions for both Windows and OSX.

 What won’t this guide do?

 This guide won’t teach you how to actually make Facebook apps.
-There are plenty of resources providing this information but if you know how to design a website then you’re in a good position.
+There are plenty of resources providing this information, but if you know how to design a website, then you’re in a good position.

-Step 1: Put of your developers hat.
+Step 1: Put of your developers’ hat.

 Step 2: The Wonder of Creation!